 Formaldehyde seriously impacts air quality.
 It is a chemically based gas which can be found indoors and outdoors.
 The sources of these gases come from naturally occurring processes and from manufactured products.
 Formaldehyde exposes us to an increased risk for respiratory ailments, nausea and other health concerns.
 In worse-case circumstances, heavy concentrations of formaldehyde can lead to leukemia and brain cancer.
 Indoor contaminating sources should be removed and air purifiers should be used to clean the air.
 Use HealthMate Plus Purifiers to remove this risk.
-The Austin Air HealthMate Plus uses High Efficiency Particulate Arresting (HEPA) air filtration along with an activated carbon mixture that is designed to remove the tiniest of air particles and the dangerous gases.
+The Austin Air HealthMate Plus uses High Efficiency Particulate Arresting (Certified HEPA Material) air filtration along with an activated carbon mixture that is designed to remove the tiniest of air particles and the dangerous gases.

 The Sources Of Formaldehyde